kbjiang/02_study/90-other-topics/interviews/Causal analysis.md

 ### Non-random data
 > Why does regression work?
 1. multivariate to bivariate
-	1. "if we include IQ in our model, then  becomes the return of an additional year of education while keeping IQ fixed." how ???
+	1. "if we include IQ in our model, then becomes the return of an additional year of education while keeping IQ fixed."
 		1. $X_1$: regress it on $X_2$, take the residual.
 Now both $\tilde{Y}$ and $\tilde{X}_1$ are "clean" of $X_2$'s influence.
 When you regress $\tilde{Y}$ on $\tilde{X}_1$, you get the effect of $X_1$ **holding $X_2$ constant** — which is exactly what multiple regression does.
 ### Omitted variable bias (OVB) or confounding bias
 1. the additional term in estimate for $\kappa$ proves association with both treatment and outcome.